-Well this particular essay is still a source of considerable embarrassment to me.
+Well this particular essay is still a source of considerable embarrassment.
 Because I finally managed to find the reference that the original extrapolation was based upon.
 And it turned out not to have been from Rowling, at all.

 I probably ought to have just deleted it, but it had grown a bit, and the new growth was perfectly valid extrapolation from canon (well, mostly, even after DHs), and would also have been rather more disruption than I was prepared to deal with while still in the throes of mortification.